-Priscila De Carvalho (American, born in Brazil) is an artist working with painting, drawing, sculpture, site-specific and public art installations.
+New York-based artist Priscila De Carvalho is an artist working with painting, sculpture, murals, site-specific installations and permanent public art.

-Her work has been reviewed by the The New York Times (August 2009), Art Aldia International (March 09), Art Nexus (August 2009) and many others.
-Ms. Carvalho lives and works Long Island City, New York.
+Her work was reviewed by the The New York Times, The Huffington Post, Hyperallergic, The Kathmandu Post, O Globo, Art Aldia International, Art Nexus and many others.
+Ms. De Carvalho lives and works in New York.

 The website will be permanently closed shortly, so please retrieve any content you wish to save.